dgryski/hokusai/README.md

 This is an implementation of "Hokusai - Sketching Streams in Real Time" by Sergiy Matusevych, Alex Smola, Amr Ahmed

+It maintains a time-series of count-min sketches, using aggregations to reduce the space (and accuracy) used by older sketches.

 This paper is available on-line: http://www.auai.org/uai2012/papers/231.pdf

 Alex Smola has given a number of lectures covering the ideas from the paper.